-Graduate life at St. Jerome’s University encompasses transformative experiential learning for highly motivated students.
-Our unique graduate theology program, the Master of Catholic Thought (MCT), is a conjoint master’s-level degree with the University of Waterloo.
+The Master of Catholic Thought (MCT) program at St. Jerome’s University offers graduate students a transformative learning experience.
+Our unique graduate theology program is a conjoint master’s-level degree offered together with the University of Waterloo.

 The MCT program responds to the need for “Theology for the World” for those of all faith denominations, who provide leadership in areas such as health care, social services, and education working in communities, churches, and beyond, to be theologically informed regarding Roman Catholic life and thought.
 The program is also well aligned for those who distinctively wish to pursue a deeper understanding and appreciation of the Catholic tradition.

-St. Jerome’s University celebrates faculty in the departments of History, Religious Studies, English, and Sociology that teach and supervise students in graduate courses.
-The theology program also allows students to engage with visiting scholars exploring the role of theology in response to:
+A diverse group of faculty members from St. Jerome’s University of History, Religious Studies, English and Sociology departments teaches and supervises students in graduate courses.
+The theology program allows students to engage with the role of theology in response to many different topics, including:

 - the ecological crisis,

 - Eastern Christian theology,